grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 Notice the argument `--env SKIP_FAULT=1`, which makes the `disrupt` function return without injecting any fault as explained in the [fault injection](#fault-injection) section.
 Also notice the `--env GRPC_HOST` argument, which passes the external IP used to access the `grpcbin` application.

-You should get an output similar to the one shown below (click `Expand` button to see all output).
+You should get an output similar to the following (use the `Expand` button to see all output).

 <CodeGroup heightTogglers="true">